 - The applicant should not be part of a creative writing programme or longer writing course.

-– Applicants must be 16 or over.
+- Applicants must be over 16.

 - TLC’s full manuscript assessment terms and conditions are available here.

 Established in 1996 as the first service of its kind, The Literary Consultancy (TLC) offers a range of services for writers including manuscript assessment, mentoring, and events at its base the Free Word Centre in London.
 TLC services are available to all writers, at all stages of development, writing in English.